maxcoyote/eka360/team.markdown

     of more affordable housing in Los Angeles.
 Outside of work, Olivia enjoys being at the beach, attempting to raise succulents, and competing in her local bowling league.
+- image: "/uploads/Jason.png"
+  image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
+  name: Jason Freidman, AICP
+  title: Project Manager
+  email: jason@three6ixty.net
+  phone: "(310) 204-3500 x304"
+  bio_text: Jason Friedman joined three6ixty in 2017 as a Project Manager with an
+    extensive background in local public sector planning.
+With a Master’s of Urban and Regional Planning from the University of California, Irvine, Jason served as a special projects planner for the City of Redondo and a city planner at the City of Bellflower.
+His background in public sector work gives Jason keen insight into code interpretation, CEQA process, and process management.
+Jason works on a broad portfolio of residential, mixed use, and commercial projects for three6ixty and is a licensed member of the American Institute of Certified Planners.
+On a good day you can find Jason fishing, cooking, or traveling with his wife and daughter.
 - image: "/uploads/Sara.png"
   image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
   name: Sara Houghton